Therapy Activities Using Fruits And Vegetables

 A nice way to introduce new produce to kids is to actively involve them with chants and singing.
 Rah, Rah, Radishes! and Go, Go, Grapes! by April Pulley Sayre are perfect to get everyone excited about this topic.
 If you have the time and space, you could have some of the fruits and vegetables mentioned in the books ready for them to point to as they chant.
 At the end, they can also snack on some of the goodies to try new food.

 Additional books that talk about fruits and vegetables and use vocabulary with the theme include the following:

 - The Very Hungry Caterpillar by Eric Carle

-If you are not able to have fruits and vegetables available for kids to try, try to locate plastic or wooden food for them to point to when they are listening to the stories.
+If you are not able to have fruits and vegetables available for kids to try, try to get include plastic or wooden food for them to point to when they are listening to the stories.
 Introduce the foods that you find with the objects that the children can feel.
-Share what they would be called for your multilingual learners.
+You may also include pictures and videos that provide additional context for your students.
+Share what they would be called for your bilingual learners.

 Making Fruit and Veggie Faces

 Share artwork from Guiseppe Arcimboldo with students.
 See if they are able to identify different items within his art.
 Give everyone blank pieces of paper and colored pencils to make their own drawing.
 For younger children, they can use magazines and ads of food to cut out and make a collage.

 For older students,Do Art!has a wonderful guide of the collage project that can be used a reference for this project.
 For younger children, consider using the iPad app called Cute Food.
 The app has a large selection of fruits and vegetables that they can use to create items on a plate.
 You can instruct them to make their face using the fruit and vegetable pieces within.

 To tie in with speech and language, encourage them to model what they are creating.
 Ask them questions and have them talk about the sequencing of their project.
 Encourage them to use descriptions of the fruits and vegetables within their artwork.